She Cried

-"She Cried" is a song written by Ted Daryll and Greg Richards, and it was initially recorded by Ted Daryll in July 1961, but was a big hit when covered by Jay and the Americans for their 1962 album, She Cried.
-In 1962 the song reached number 5 on the Billboard Hot 100 and number 1 on WLS.
-The song was the group's first major hit.
+"She Cried" is a song written by Ted Daryll and Greg Richards.
+It was initially recorded by Daryll in July 1961 but became a big hit when covered by Jay and the Americans for their 1962 album, She Cried.
+In 1962, the song reached number five on the Billboard Hot 100 and was the group's first major hit.

-The Lettermen recorded a cover version of the song in 1964, on an album of the same name, that reached number 6 on the Adult Contemporary charts in 1970.
-The song also went to number 73 on the Billboard Hot 100 the same year.
+The Lettermen recorded the song in 1964, on an album of the same name, that reached number six on the Billboard Easy Listening chart in 1970.
+It peaked at number 73 on the Billboard Hot 100 the same year.

-A cover version by The Shangri-Las, ("He Cried"), peaked at number 65 on the Billboard Hot 100 in May 1966.
+The Shangri-Las, ("He Cried"), took their rendition to number 65 on the Billboard Hot 100 in May 1966.